 Patients and health care professionals agree that having strong emotional support during a life-threatening illness is imperative for achieving optimum outcomes.
-In the past there has been very little available in the way of support for lung cancer patients.
+In the past there have been very little available in the way of support for lung cancer patients.
 But fortunately today, there is a growing number of organizations that provide emotional and medical support via the telephone and online.

 Contact these organizations for assistance in learning how to cope with a lung cancer diagnosis.
-Regain control and maintain hope!
-You are not alone.
+Regain control and maintain hope.
+You are not alone!

 Cancer Support Community of Greater St. Louis

 In St. Louis, Lung Cancer Connection is proud to partner with the Cancer Support Community to underwrite the city's only support groups for lung cancer patients and their caregivers.
 Meetings are held at the Cancer Support Community (formerly the Wellness Community) on the first Thursday of each month, 6:00 p.m. - 7:30 p.m.
 The address is 1058 Old Des Peres Rd., St. Louis, MO 63131.
 Additionaly, a support group meets at Christian Hospital on the second Tuesday of each month, 6:00 p.m. - 7:30 p.m.
 The address is 11133 Dunn Rd., St. Louis, MO 63136 Room 2100.
 Participation is free, and no registration is required.